AlreadyBored/nodejs-assignments/assignments/graphql-service/assignment.md

     - Favourites service
     - Albums service

-The instruction how to launch it you can find in service readme.md.
+Instructions on how to launch can be found in service readme.md file.

 2. The Following types should be created: